-I’m delving into my road-trip archives to share a lesser known Scottish gem with you today – the community owned Isle of Gigha.
+Today, I’m going to share a lesser known Scottish gem with you – the community owned Isle of Gigha.

-To say Gigha is compact would be an understatement.
+To say the Isle of Gigha is compact would be an understatement.
 It’s seven miles long and a mile and a half wide, with a solitary single track road running its length.
-I hope this blog will show you that great things come in small packages, and maybe even prompt you to add Gigha to your ‘must see’ list too.
+I hope this blog will show you that great things come in small packages.
+Maybe it’ll even prompt you to add the Isle of Gigha to your ‘must see’ list.

-Gigha is an easy island to explore in a weekend, which is great as you leave feeling you’ve managed to do it justice.
-It’s the perfect remote escape if you love the great outdoors, unspoiled scenery, history and good food.
-You can hire a bike and cycle on an almost car free and relatively flat road, or a canoe and paddle around the beautiful clear waters.
-We explored the island on foot, using the car only to cut down on time spent getting between points of interest.
+Gigha is an easy island to explore if you only have a couple of days to spare.
+It’s the perfect remote escape for lovers of the great outdoors, unspoiled scenery, history and good food.
+You can hire a bike on the island and cycle on a near car free (and relatively flat) road, or a canoe and paddle in the island’s clear waters.
+We explored Gigha on foot, using the car to cut down on time spent getting between points of interest.

-On arrival our first port of call were the beaches at the north end of the island.
+On arrival, our first port of call were the two beautiful beaches at the north end of the island.

 The boy was in his element and enjoyed a bout of loopy, fast running.